Sting002/my-smart-home/SETUP_GUIDE.md

 ## Connect the Web App

 - Start the app in dev mode: `npm run dev` and open `http://localhost:8080`.
-- On first run you’ll see onboarding at `/onboarding`.
+- On first run you'll see onboarding at `/onboarding`.
   - Enter the broker WebSocket URL.
 Common values:
     - Direct Mosquitto WS: `ws://<broker-host>:9001` (path is `/` by default)
     - Behind Nginx: `ws(s)://<your-domain>/mqtt` (when `/mqtt` proxies to Mosquitto)
-  - Note: The app’s default is `ws://localhost:9001/mqtt`.
+  - Note: The app's default is `ws://localhost:9001/mqtt`.
 If your broker exposes WS at root `/`, remove `/mqtt`.
-- After connecting, you’ll land on the Dashboard.
+- After connecting, you'll land on the Dashboard.
 Devices appear automatically as they publish.

+## App Thresholds, Auto-off and Essential Devices

+- Each device has a Threshold (W) and Auto-off (minutes).
+When a device stays below threshold for the configured minutes while ON, the app can auto-send OFF (Standby Kill).
+- Mark “Essential device” in the device edit form to keep it ON when activating Away/Sleep/Workday scenes.
+- Edit these in Device Detail (Edit button) or in-place numeric fields.

 ## Tips and Pitfalls